Traditional use of the Marine Park

 - Educate younger generations about traditional and cultural rules, protocols, practices and activities on sea country

 - Practice their living maritime culture

 - Provide traditional food for families.

-Traditional use activities in the Great Barrier Reef Marine Park are managed under the Great Barrier Reef Marine Park Act 1975, and the Great Barrier Reef Marine Park Regulations 1983.
-The Great Barrier Reef Marine Park Zoning Plan 2003 recognises that under section 211 of the Native Title Act 1993, Native Title holders may undertake traditional use of marine resources in the Great Barrier Reef Marine Park.
+The Great Barrier Reef Marine Park Zoning Plan 2003 recognises that under section 211 of the Native Title Act 1993, native title holders may undertake traditional use of marine resources in the Great Barrier Reef Marine Park.

 If you're heading out on the water, don't forget your free Zoning Map so you know where you can go and what you can do.

 The Great Barrier Reef is a hive of activity.
 If you're lucky enough to see a humpback whale from May to September, make sure you keep a safe distance.

 We're delighted to celebrate the 30th anniversary of the Great Barrier Reef Marine Park's World Heritage listing.